aiyan.io

 3. Final reply: “Done!
 I dropped order ID, added payment ID, and included 2026_mkt_transactions.
 The revenue formula is…”

-One early challenge, though, was that the orchestrator sometimes generated objects (like schemas) on its own instead of using the tools.
+One early challenge, though, was that the orchestrator LLM sometimes generated objects (like schemas) on its own instead of using the tools.
 I fixed this by hiding the output objects behind the tool boundary — the orchestrator never saw schemas or sources directly, only success/failure strings.
 By throwing objects to the other side of the wall, the orchestrator was compelled to use the tools rather than spinning its own versions.

 This trick was surprisingly effective because it didn’t ask the LLM to behave differently.
 It changed what the LLM could see, serving not as a behavioral fix but an environmental one.